bennettyardley/scapy-toolkit/README.md

 An all in one scanner

 ## dos.py
-A work in progress SYN flood program to overflow a machine
+A work in progress  flood program to overflow a machine